Travel guides, tips and recommendations for the adventurous

 Getting to Cannon Beach

-As one of the best beaches in Oregon, it is definitely a spot you can’t pass by.
+Since Cannon Beach is one of the best beaches in Oregon, it is definitely a spot you can’t pass by.
 As with most beaches, the best time to visit is during the summer.
 If you are wanting warmer weather and less chance for rain, I would recommend visiting between July and September.

 There are several things to explore and discover in Cannon Beach.
 From local shops, galleries, parks, beach campfires and surfing, there is something for every type of traveler.
 Cannon Beach is also a great spot to unwind, slow down and just relax from your busy life.